-- The views and experiences of disabled people matter. - It is an important part of contributing to our local and national community. - As individuals, we all have issues that we think are important.
+- The views and experiences of people who live with disabilities matter. - It is an important part of contributing to our local and national community. - As individuals, we all have issues that we think are important.
 Voting allows us to pick the political party that we think will best address them. - It is exciting and means that we are joining with millions of other people in a national event.